 When chronic stuffiness isn’t a cold or allergy, it could be nasal polyps

 The typical person has two to three colds a year.
-Winter is usually peak cold season but from 1 to 4 percent of the population suffers from chronic congestion.
+Winter is usually the peak cold season but from 1 to 4 percent of the population suffers from chronic congestion.
 This can come from completely different sources.

 Hyperactive Immune Response

-When regularly exposed to irritants like allergens, cigarette smoke or construction dust, the lining of the nose can develop a hyperactive immune response.
+When regularly exposed to irritants like allergens, cigarette smoke, or construction dust, the lining of the nose can develop a hyperactive immune response.
 This can cause it to grow nasal polyps.
 Nasal polyps can form on one side of the nose or both sides.
-Their classic symptoms are nasal congestion accompanied by a decreased sense of smell, and sometimes taste.
+Their classic symptoms are nasal congestion accompanied by a decreased sense of smell and sometimes taste.